 Insomnia is the great plague of modern life.
-The right strain of cannabis can end sleepless nights.
+The right strain of cannabis just may end those sleepless nights.

 Pathological sleeplessness affects nearly one-third of the world’s population.
 The irony is that while humans are busier than ever before, instead of being exhausted at the end of the day, many lay awake anxious about the things that didn’t get completed.
 Can’t sleep?
 Cannabis may help.

 It depends on the ratio and potency of chemical compounds within the plant, cannabis can provide very different effects — but not all of these are good for sleep.

 The Right Terpenes for People Who Can’t Sleep

 Insomnia is not a one-size-fits-all condition.
 For example, it can be caused by either physical or psychological factors.
 People can’t sleep because of stress at work, chronic pain, new medicines, caffeine, lack of exercise, and on and on.
 Add to that, some have trouble falling asleep, while others have difficulty staying asleep.

 Because there are so many factors causing insomnia, there are many different ways to treat it.
 Choosing cannabis with the right terpene profile is one of the safest, non-habit forming methods.

 Terpenes are aromatic compounds within cannabis that have special properties.
 These are responsible for the scents and flavors of cannabis, ranging from fruity, earthy, woodsy to floral.
 But, each terpene has unique medicinal benefit as well.
 And this is what will separate the anti-insomnia prowess of one cultivar over another.

 Myrcene, for example, is a terpene common in cannabis that has extraordinary sedative effects.
 It’s also found in mangoes, lemon grass, and basil (in trace amounts).
 Myrcene is responsible for the sleepy effects of hops in beer.